 Family-Managed Home Care

-Home and Community Care Support Services clients, or their substitute decision-makers, can speak to their care coordinator for more information about accessing Family-Managed Home Care.
-The public can call 310-2222 (no area code required) or 1-800-668-0901 for more information.
+Home and Community Care Support Services patients or their substitute decision-makers can speak to their care coordinator for more information about Family-Managed Home Care.